 Fairglen Farms is a private poultry investor of significance.

-Owned by John B. Fairfax and his family, last year the family purchased a mixed farm south of Manilla from the Russell family, and is seeking approval to increase the number of poultry sheds on that farm.
+Owned by John B. Fairfax and his family, it last year purchased a mixed farm south of Manilla from the Russell family, and is seeking approval to increase the number of poultry sheds on that farm.

 Fairglen CEO Janelle Cashin said that expansion will supply Baiada, while the farms it owns at Aratula and Rosevale south-west of Ipswich are supplying the Ingham’s plant at Murarrie in Brisbane.